 Dr. Fitzgerald mentioned a lot of benefits with reflexology, and propounded a theory which says anything which is wrong in any part of a zone will affect the entire zone.
 This is seen mostly throughout the length of the body.
-Sensitivity or tenderness/pain point in a specific spot on the foot tells us that something is wrong in some part of the zone.
-According to Dr. Fitzgerald, a particular organ or a part of the body could be completely influenced through a toe, which corresponds to the same zone.

 Later, few experiments revealed that stimulation of toes did not always serve the purpose adequately.
 For a more certain treatment of various organs, specific parts of foot, along the entire soles, called for stimulation.
 This gave rise to the concept of lateral (horizontal) zones.
 These are the most important concepts of reflexology zones in human body.